Best Vlogging Gear – Vlogger Starter Pack:

 - Microphone: RODE VIDEOMICPRO Bundle | VIDEOMICPRO Camera Microphone and Deadcat VMPR Windshield

 - Wind Muffler for small camera: Micromuff Skinny Wind Muffler

 - Small camera spare battery: Canon G7X Spare Battery

-- Drone: DJI Phantom 3 Standard Drone
+- My old drone: DJI Phantom 3 Standard Drone

 - Editing software: Final Cut Pro X

 Since launching my vlog in 2016, I’ve had countless people ask me what vlogging equipment I use.
 It’s an important question.
 Buying any vlogging equipment can be expensive, so it’s important to make sure you buy what’s best for you.

 Before I started vlogging, I spent hours and hours researching the best cameras, microphones, drones, tripods etc. If you’re just starting out, it can be quite daunting, so I’ve written this article to go over all the vlogging gear I have and recommend.

 If you’re an entrepreneur, I’ve created an updated Entrepreneur’s Guide To Vlogging Equipment.